Walt Disney Studios (Burbank): History

 The original entrance gate to Walt Disney Studios at 500 South Buena Vista Street in Burbank, California.

 The current Walt Disney Studios, located at 500 South Buena Vista Street, Burbank, was made possible by the revenue from the 1937 release of Snow White and the Seven Dwarfs.
 Walt Disney and his staff began the move from the old studio at Hyperion Avenue in Silver Lake from December 1939 to January 1940.
-Designed primarily by Kem Weber under the supervision of Walt Disney and his brother Roy, the Burbank Disney Studio buildings are the only studios that have been owned by the Walt Disney Company to survive from the Golden Age of filming.
 A bungalow, the Shorts building and other small buildings that were located at the Hyperion Avenue location were moved to Burbank.

 Disney purposely planned his new Burbank studio around the animation process.
 The large Animation Building stood in the center of the campus, while adjacent outlying buildings were constructed for the ink-and-paint departments, the camera and editing departments, and the other various functions of the studio.
 Tunnels linked some of the buildings (to allow movement of animation materials without exposing them to the outside elements), and the lot also included a movie theatre, a sound stage, and a commissary.
 The 1941 Disney feature The Reluctant Dragon, which combined live action with animated sequences and starred Robert Benchley, served as a tour of the then-new studio.
 It was later frequently seen and toured on various Disney television programs.

 The attack on Pearl Harbor by Imperial Japan on December 7, 1941, brought America into World War II.
-500 United States Army soldiers of the 121st Anti-Aircraft Artillery (AAA) Gun Battalion occupied Walt Disney Studios the day after the attack for eight months in the period of the West Coast invasion scare, earning Disney as the only Hollywood studio to come under military occupation in history.
+500 United States Army soldiers of the 121st Anti-Aircraft Artillery (AAA) Gun Battalion occupied Walt Disney Studios the day after the attack for eight months in the period of the West Coast invasion scare, making Disney as the only Hollywood studio to come under military occupation in history.
 During the war, Disney regularly produced propaganda and training films for the U.S. government including its armed forces to increase morale among Americans that the fight against the Axis powers was waged for a just cause.